osmosis-labs/osmosis-frontend/packages/web/e2e/README.md

 ## Environment Variables

 By default, configuration is pointing to the [Stage](https://stage.osmosis.zone) environment.
 Tests will automatically install a wallet.
-All you need to add is a privat keys for wallets that are being used:
+All you need to add is a private keys for wallets that are being used:

 - Frontend tests are using `osmo1ka7q9tykdundaanr07taz3zpt5k72c0ut5r4xa` wallet
 - Monitoring tests are using `osmo1dkmsds5j6q9l9lv4dkhas68767tlqfx8ls5j0c` and `osmo1fapvfx64af2eperkggnwd6zmpzdvvnq4xjc2dv` wallets